tansey-lab/batchie/README.md

 ## BATCHIE Data Format

-The main data format for BATCHIE is the :py:class:`batchie.data.Screen` object.
+The main data format for BATCHIE is the `batchie.data.Screen` object.

 See below for an example of creating a screen object and saving it to disk: